rwbutler/Hyperconnectivity/README.md

     <img src="https://github.com/rwbutler/Connectivity/raw/master/docs/images/package-options.png" alt="Xcode 11 Package Options" width="80%">
 </div>

 Proceed to the next step by where you will be asked to select the package product to integrate into a target.
-There will be a single package product named `Connectivity` which should be pre-selected.
+There will be a single package product named `Hyperconnectivity` which should be pre-selected.
 Ensure that your main app target is selected from the rightmost column of the dialog then click Finish to complete the integration.

 <div align="center">
     <img src="https://github.com/rwbutler/Connectivity/raw/master/docs/images/add-package.png" alt="Xcode 11 Add Package" width="80%">